"""

 Persistence score, bounded within (-1,1).

-Higher positive values indicate higher persistence.
+Higher positive values indicate higher persistence of map movements across time periods.

 """

-if len(Ys) < 3:
+if len(X_t) < 2:

 else: